aslezar/Distributed-Chat-Appication/README.md

 # Distributed Chat Application | VibeTalk

+The backend is distributed and horiziontally scalable.

 This is Distributed Chat application, Users can talk in real time. i implemented this because i am curious i how distributed systems work, how they coordinate, what problems they faced and the besy way to do it, is by doing it so i started this project.
 My first intial target is hanlind 10K online users.
 I have documented my learning jouney and problems i faced in this readme itself.

+The backend is distributed & horizontally scalable.
+Technology used in backend Socket.io, redis(cache & pub/sub to maintain consistency among different servers), haproxy (for loadbalancer), mongodb(for persistence).

 ## Features

 - Designed for 10K online users
+- Uses rabbitmq to send message.
 - Utilizes bucketing strategy to store, retrieve, and send messages faster and more efficiently

 ## Before Starting This I Did Not Know